 This is a live webinar – anyone registered for the class will receive an email with an invitation/link to join the webinar as the date approaches.
+It is recommended that you have a microphone, speakers and a webcam to participate in this class.
+Most laptops, tablets and smartphones will have these features.

 NJ Chiropractors are required to complete a minimum of 2 credits of ethics or recordkeeping and documentation each biennial license renewal period.
 NJ Massage Therapists are required to complete at least 2 credits of ethics every biennial license renewal period.
 This course meets these requirements.